Home

 Our dogs, because of course Goldie came into season, were in not allowed to be together, they were lonely, bored, scared and I had to leave them after every visit with our youngest at the time: Panda howling his heart out.
 Luckily though near the end of quarantine and, after a bath for Goldie and some measures to cover her 'was in season' scent, Panda could in the exercise area with her and it was almost like old times!

-We waited until Michael flew in from overseas to give Goldie her birthday teddy because the day of her 1st birthday I was not allowed to visit as that day was completely booked out in advance (but please don't tell Goldie - she now thinks her birthday is much later in December!!)
+I had to wait to give Goldie her birthday teddy because the day of her 1st birthday I was not allowed to visit as that day was completely booked out in advance (but please don't tell Goldie - she now thinks her birthday is much later in December!!)

 Visiting Panda in quarantine Quarantine